 Computing at Whitegate CE Primary School

-At Whitegate CE Primary School we aim to provide our pupils with a high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world.
+At Whitegate CE Primary School we aim to provide our pupils with a high-quality computing education which equips pupils to use computational thinking and creativity to understand and change the world.
 Computing has deep links with mathematics, science, and design and technology, and provides insights into both natural and artificial systems.
 Computing also ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.